git-disl/EVA/README.md

 This research is partially sponsored by Cisco and our first joint paper below documented the results produced by June 2021:

-* Yanzhao Wu, Ling Liu, Ramana Kompella, in IEEE 2021 CogMI Special Session on Edge Analytics, Dec.
+* Yanzhao Wu, Ling Liu, Ramana Kompella."Parallel Detection for Efficient Video Analytics at the Edge." to appear in IEEE 2021 CogMI Special Session on Edge Analytics, Dec.
 2021.
-Also available on ArXiv at https://arxiv.org/abs/2107.12563.
+Also available on arXiv at [https://arxiv.org/abs/2107.12563](https://arxiv.org/abs/2107.12563).